- Genital herpes is a sexually transmitted infection (STI) that results from sexual contact with someone who has the virus.

 - Tingling in the genital area at first

 - Small, painful red bumps that turn into small blisters in about 24-72 hours.
-They can appear on the labia, clitoris, vagina, vulva, cervix, anus, thighs, or buttocks in girls and penis, scrotum, anus, or buttocks in boys.
+They can appear on the penis, scrotum, labia, clitoris, vagina, vulva, cervix, anus, thighs, or buttocks.

 Other symptoms of primary herpes infection can include:

 - Burning, painful feeling if urine passes over the sores; unable to urinate (pee) if the vulva is swollen (because of the many sores)

 - Swollen, tender lymph glands in the groin, neck, and under the arms (can remain swollen for up to 6 weeks)